Orthotics for Plantar Fasciitis

 Heel cups are the smallest and simplest of the orthotics for plantar fasciitis.
 They simply slip into the back of the shoe and are generally made from a gel substance or plastic which absorbs shock as you walk or run.
 With the gel heel cups, there is an element of flexibility in them, which is often preferable to the more rigid types of insole orthotics for plantar fasciitis, but it depends what you find comfortable

-Tuli's heel cups receive really good user reviews with an average rating of 4/5.
-Users with plantar fasciitis say they notice the benefits of these almost immediately.
+Tuli's Heel Cups receive really good user reviews and users with plantar fasciitis say they notice the benefits of these almost immediately.
+Average user rating 4.1/5

 There are a whole range of gel heel cups on the market for plantar fasciitis.
-They slip into the back of your shoe and provide support and cushioning.
+They slip into the back of your shoe and provide support and cushioning underneath your heel.
 Some are more effective than others so it is important to choose and well-respected brand.
+They are also useful for achilles tendonitis and heel bursitis.

 SAFETY ADVICE: Heel cup orthotics for plantar fasciitis should always be worn in both shoes otherwise you are left with a slight difference in leg length which can cause problems in the foot, knee and back.